 and dotnet run

-, you should see that the both targets, Infrastructure and DeployDatabase, are being called.
+, you should see that both targets, Infrastructure and DeployDatabase, are being called.

 Creating SQL Server database: